-- This function works best when the camera is made stationary by placing it on a level surface, etc. - · With the HDR Art scene, the settings below are configured automatically. - LED light: Off - Focus mode: Auto Focus - Shooting with this REC mode makes the shooting range narrower than normal. - The desired effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this REC mode may not be able to produce the desired result.
+- This function works best when the camera is made stationary by placing it on a level surface, etc. - · With this REC mode, the LED light setting automatically becomes off. - · Shooting with this REC mode makes the shooting range narrower than normal. - The desired HDR Art effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this REC mode may not be able to produce the desired result.